fresh-eggs/bsnes-plus/README.md

 bsnes-plus (or bsnes+) is a fork of bsnes (based on bsnes-classic) intended to introduce some new features and improvements, mostly aimed at debugging.

+This fork of bsnes+ contains my ongoing work to add support for the [XBAND Modem](https://en.wikipedia.org/wiki/XBAND).

 ## What's new

 - Improved debugger UI with register editing